gingerdeer/gingerdeer.github.io/serious.md

 If you wish to get in touch with me otherwise, in addition to the above you can also find me Discord.

 In my free time, I am involved in artsy stuff, recreational coding, and learning new stuff.
-The rest of this pena.wtf site is mostly dedicated to these personal pursuits.
+The rest of this [pena.wtf](pena.wtf) site is mostly dedicated to these personal pursuits.
+Writing style can be assumed to be accordingly personal and occasionally weird.

+For writing I've actually written for other people, you can check out the Math category.
+You can also check out some of my publicly available stuff on [Topcoder Thrive](https://www.topcoder.com/thrive/search?author=Pentti%20Sunila).